 Overall, the 2021 Trends Report doesn’t show many major swings in the way industries use background checks.
 Instead, it largely reinforces the fact that most HR experts rely on tried-and-true methods for mitigating risk.
 But the devil is in the details, as they say.
 When examined closely, you can see small shifts in screening practices that represent larger changes.
 Companies are changing the way they operate and what they want to know before hiring a candidate.
 By staying on top of developing trends and mirroring industry best practices, HR can continue to play a vital role in the overall success of their companies.

 Ready to dive deeper?
-Download the full 2021 In-Depth Screening Guide: Trends Report and then register for the free June 4 webinar where our experts will further explore all the latest shifts in the industry.
+Download the full 2021 In-Depth Screening Guide: Trends Report to explore all the latest shifts in the industry.